The Broncos are officially up for sale

 But two lawsuits from family members leveled against the trustees -- one from brother Bill and the other from oldest daughters Amie and Beth -- seemed to split the family's wishes to where the trustees and NFL felt it best if the franchise got a clean start with a new owner.

 "Selling an NFL team is a complex process involving numerous parties and league approval procedures," Ellis said.
 "Nonetheless, the trustees hope to have the sale completed by the start of the 2022 NFL season.
-The Broncos are a special franchise that is part of the fabric of this region, and whoever emerges as the new owner will certainly understand what the team means to our great fans and this community."urce: Auction likely if Broncos put up for sale
+The Broncos are a special franchise that is part of the fabric of this region, and whoever emerges as the new owner will certainly understand what the team means to our great fans and this community."

 A legal source familiar with the Broncos' ownership transition told 9NEWS that should the team be sold, it would likely be through an auction process.